Is Shopify Down? (Live Status & Fixes)

 Bonus Tips To Follow If Shopify Is Down

-As an entrepreneur, your main focus should be on the customer’s experience, even during the whole period of ambiguity.
+As an entrepreneur, your main focus should be on the customer’s experience, even during the period of ambiguity.
 Follow these steps while facing a Shopify outage and keep them handy for future instances.

 1. Do not run new advertisement campaigns.